 - Reference Address

-Above is some key metrics that we'll be looking for: social security numbers, date of birth, phone number and address; reference name and reference number; employer details, Media (copies of the signed contract, check, or billing statement) Bills of Sale make up a complete chain of title.
+Above are some key metrics that we'll be looking for: social security numbers, date of birth, phone number and address; reference name and reference number; employer details; Media (copies of the signed contract, check, or billing statement) Bills of Sale make up a complete chain of title.